 What happens with employees after the initial sick leave period if the person continues to be sick with COVID-19?

 - Eligible employees who continue to be ill after their initial sick leave period (this period is dependent on your employee group) are required to apply for short-term disability benefits as per the college’s standard process.
 For more information on the College’s sick leave processes, visit our Intranet.

-- Whether you’re feeling anxious about the return, or just having difficulty maintaining your mental wellbeing, it’s important to recognize that this is a common emotion to experience at times of great change and that we have supports available to assist you, including the following:
+- Whether you’re feeling anxious, or just having difficulty maintaining your mental wellbeing, it is important to recognize that this is a common emotion to experience during times of change and that support is available , including the following:

 - Talk to someone